moogacs/docs.buf.build/docs/best-practices/style-guide.md

 package name is `foo.internal.bar`, the `internal` component blocks importing the generated stubs in other packages for Golang.

-Files should be ordered in the following manner (this matches [Google's current recommendations](https://developers.google.com/protocol-buffers/docs/style#file-structure)):
+Files should be laid out in this order (this matches [Google's current recommendations](https://developers.google.com/protocol-buffers/docs/style#file-structure)):

 - License header (if applicable)
 - File overview